TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 79/Psalms 79.10.md

 ---

-Wherefore should the nations say, Where is their God?
-Let the avenging of the blood of thy servants which is shed Be known among the nations in our sight.
+Why should the nations say, "Where is their God?"
+Let it be known among the nations, before our eyes, that vengeance for your servants' blood is being poured out.